Omnithermal Perfect Simulation for Multi-server Queues: Simulations

-\begin{rem} If we are called upon to use part 1(ii) of the algorithm and extend the simulations of $U^c$ and $L^c$ further into the past, we are guaranteed that these new sandwiching processes ($\tilde U^c$ and $\tilde L^c$, say) will still coalesce by time $T^c$: this follows from Theorem 5.1 of \cite{Connor-Kendall-2015}, which implies that
+\item If we are called upon to use Step 1(iii) of the algorithm and extend the simulations of $U^c$ and $L^c$ further into the past, we are guaranteed that these new sandwiching processes ($\tilde U^c$ and $\tilde L^c$, say) will still coalesce by time $T^c$: this follows from Theorem 5.1 of \cite{Connor-Kendall-2015}, which implies that